timescale/docs/use-timescale/data-tiering/about-data-tiering.md

     native data types, but not for non-native types, such as `JSON`, `JSONB`, and `GIS`.

-*   **Latency.** S3 has higher access latency than EBS, while EBS has greater throughput for large scans.
+*   **Latency.** S3 has higher access latency than EBS however, comparatively S3 has greater throughput for large scans.
 This can affect the execution time of queries in latency-sensitive environments, especially lighter queries.

 ## Learn more